HCA-integration/sc-atlasing-toolbox/README.md

 There are multiple standalone modules that can be run independently or combined.
 The modules are located under `workflow`.
-The `configs` directory contains files that specify inputs, output location and dataset specific parameters.
+The `configs` directory contains files that specify inputs, output location, and dataset-specific parameters.

-+ `config.yaml`: datasets specific parameters to be used for different modules
++ `config.yaml`: dataset-specific parameters to be used for different modules
-+ `datsets.tsv`: annotation of datasets of interest and URL.
++ `datasets.tsv`: annotation of datasets of interest and URL.
 Used for downloading datasets
 + `modules.tsv`: specification of which modules and submodules are to be run

 ## Setting up the pipeline